KareemAyyad/NLP-ML-Disaster-Response-Pipeline/README.md

 <!-- Acknowledgements -->
 ## Acknowledgements
 Thanks to FigureEight for providing this dataset.
-Project was built by me, and the work was reviewed by awesome Udacity instructors.
+Work was reviewed by Udacity instructors.

 <!-- CONTACT -->